snlab/odl-summit-2016-tutorial-vm/README.md

 {home_of_your_maple_app_project}/impl/src/main/java/org/opendaylight/mapleapp/impl/{your_define_name}.java
 ```

-And then you could copy paste the Mapple App Code (M1-M2) from
+And then you could copy paste the Mapple App Code M1 from
 ```
 M1 example: https://github.com/snlab/fastmaple16/blob/master/M1.java
 ```

 to this {your_define_name}.java file.

-**Note:** if you set DappName as M1 for M1 example, or as M2 for M2 example, you could directly copy and paste the belowing java file into your {your_define_name}.java file.
+**Note:** if you set DappName as M1 for M1 example, you could directly copy and paste the belowing java file into your {your_define_name}.java file.
+Also M2 is ready for testing.

 ## Build your Maple app